MenuClose Menu

 • Proof of your relationship to the member: Marriage certificate, birth certificate

-• Proof of who we should be dealing with: The member’s will, grant of probate, a letter of administration, a letter of authority, power of attorney
+• Proof of who we should be dealing with: The member’s will, grant of probate, letters of administration, a letter of authority, power of attorney.

 Where do I send the documents?